bytecodealliance/wasi.dev/docs/introduction.md

 ## How to get started

-There are many different runtimes that support WASI including [Wasmtime](https://wasmtime.dev/), [WAMR](https://bytecodealliance.github.io/wamr.dev/), [WasmEdge](https://wasmedge.org/), [wazero](https://wazero.io/), [Wasmer](https://wasmer.io/), [wasmi](https://github.com/wasmi-labs/wasmi), and [wasm3](https://github.com/wasm3/wasm3).
-Many of these runtimes have different areas of focus (i.e., IoT, embedded devices, and edge for WAMR, or server-side and non-web embeddings with components for Wasmtime).
+There are many different runtimes that support WASI including [Wasmtime](https://wasmtime.dev/), [WAMR](https://bytecodealliance.github.io/wamr.dev/), [WasmEdge](https://wasmedge.org/), [wazero](https://wazero.io/), [Wasmer](https://wasmer.io/), [wasmi](https://github.com/wasmi-labs/wasmi), [wasm3](https://github.com/wasm3/wasm3), and [jco](https://github.com/bytecodealliance/jco).
+Many of these runtimes have different areas of focus (i.e., IoT, embedded devices, and edge for WAMR, server-side and non-web embeddings with components for Wasmtime, and running in JS environments and browsers for Jco).
 The introductory documentation for each is a great place to start.

 WASI can be implemented by both core Wasm modules and applications built according to the **Component Model**, a specification for Wasm applications that are interoperable and composable.
 You can learn more about components in the Bytecode Alliance's **[WebAssembly Component Model](https://component-model.bytecodealliance.org/)** documentation.